corvvs/turrrr/README.md

 - You can simulate a Turing machine by passing a Turing machine defined in a json file and a tape.
 - Time complexity can be calculated.
 (It's a simple algorithm.)

+## Note

+ksuzuki, yk directory is a personal test folder and does not contain anything useful.

 ## Author